Create a conversation with an agent, then chat, stream replies, or tail events

 text deltas, tool calls, and steps as they arrive instead of waiting for the

 whole answer.
-Events look like
+Events look like text-delta, finish-step, etc.

 Attach to the live event stream of a run that was started elsewhere — for